Richmond Open Studios Partner Venues

 Richmond Museum of History and Culture

 The Richmond Museum of History and Culture puts together educational programs for the benefit of the public including exhibits, tours, presentations, collections, research and events in support of Richmond’s history and culture.
-Their Seaver Gallery will provide wall space for 6 artists.
-The Museum will provide 6 foot tables to artists showing within the Museum’s gated outdoor garden, which is perfect for artists with 3D work, or those who require more than 10 feet of horizontal wall space.
-There are two shaded spots outside, and the rest require a canopy.
-Their Museum shop will be open and volunteers will be giving, museum tours
+The Museum will provide 6 foot tables and canopies to artists showing within the Museum’s gated outdoor garden, which is perfect for artists with smaller 2D and 3D work.

 Address: 400 Nevin Ave, Richmond, CA, 94801-3017

-VAR Leader: Brian Conery will assist artists assigned to the RMHC during Sept 6.
+VAR Leader: Rebeca Garcia-Gonzalez will assist artists assigned to the RMHC during Saturday, Aug.
+15.

-Museum Liaison: Maria Tuttle will provide guidance and address any questions during the installation and de-installation process.
+Museum Liaison: ________will provide guidance and address any questions during the installation and de-installation process.

 Wifi?
 Yes